colin-walker/webmention-replies/README.md

 # webmention-replies

-Re-add the webmention comment type to webmention replies for easier filtering
+Re-adds the webmention comment type to the WP database for webmention replies for easier filtering.
+This is removed by the Webmentions plugin.